March 31st Holidays

 March 31st Trivia

-- 1889 – The famous Paris landmark is opened to the public.
+- 1889 – The Eiffel Tower is opened to the public.
 At 984 ft. it was the tallest man-made structure in the world.

 - 1923 – First Dance Marathon The marathon begins in New York City’s Audubon Ballroom.
 Alma Cummings won after six partners and 27 hours of continuous dancing.